 USA, 1989, colour, original version in English with Spanish subtitles, 120’

-With a presentation by Ana Bibang, the founder of Zona Bruta, one of the first labels to release rap and hip-hop produced in Spain.
+With the presentation of Ana Bibang, former member of Zona Bruta, one of the first labels specialized in Rap and Hip-Hop music produced in Spain, and legal consultant today.

 This screening marks the 30th anniversary of Spike Lee’s film, the second in his six-film series, including Crooklyn (1994) and Red Hook Summer (2012), on New York’s Brooklyn neighbourhood.
 Lee, also one of the main actors in the film, breaks down racist stereotypes and analyses the frustration, fear and lack of visibility of the African-American community as a source of racial unrest.
 An accurate dissection of the black community’s and other minorities’ language, gestures, culture and music combines appropriations of the history of cinema with a profound knowledge of neighbourhood life to create an essential film.

 USA, 1991, colour, original version in English with Spanish subtitles, 76’